 Dr. Neu's research focuses on multiscale biomechanics and mechanobiology of soft tissues, with a special emphasis on connective and cardiac tissues, making use of advanced magnetic resonance imaging and optical/atomic force microscopy-based techniques, to understand development, disease and regeneration in tissues and cells.

-magnetic resonance imaging, biomechanics, imaging, cell and nuclear mechanobiology
+magnetic resonance imaging, biomechanics, imaging, tissue engineering, cell and nuclear mechanobiology

 MCEN 2023 - Statics and Structures